northeastern-datalab/dialite/README.md

     python main.py
     ```

-7. Open the link in the terminal using any web browsers that supports HTML5 and javascript.
+7. Open the link shown in the terminal using any web browser.
+The browser must support HTML5 and javascript.

 ## Citation
 ```